Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Accessibility

+The accessibility relation extends to compare states of different systems if one system can be obtained from the other by action of the trader, e.g.~putting two parts in some form of contact or inserting a new barrier.

-To continue introducing the framework, note that directly from the definition, we can see that $\precsim$ is a pre-order (it is reflexive:~$X \precsim X$, because the trader does not have to do anything to achieve no change; and it is transitive:~$X\precsim Y \ \&\ Y \precsim Z$ implies $X\precsim Z$, because the trader just has to make one change followed by the other).
-Transitivity of $\precsim$ is A2 of \cite{LY} but we get it for free here.
+Note that directly from the definition, we can see that $\precsim$ is a pre-order (it is reflexive:~$X \precsim X$, because the trader does not have to do anything to achieve no change; and it is transitive:~$X\precsim Y \ \&\ Y \precsim Z$ implies $X\precsim Z$, because the trader just has to make one change followed by the other).
+Transitivity of $\precsim$ is A2 of \cite{LY} but we get it for free here (we will not display on separate lines obvious axioms such as this one).

+It is important to note that $\preceq$ is not assumed to be a {\emph{total} pre-order (called ``preference relation" in economics), i.e., a pre-order such that} for all $X,Y$ then $X\preceq Y$ or $Y \preceq X$ ({or} both).
+For example, the states of two economic systems with different numbers of agents can not be compared, because we don't allow the trader to change the number of agents.
+The strategy of \cite{LY} is to find conditions on pairs of systems under which $\preceq$ is total (one says then that every pair of states is ``comparable") and then to represent it by $\le$ for a real-valued function of state, which will be called ``entropy".

-We say state $Y$ is {\em reversibly accessible} from $X$, and write $X \sim Y$, if $X\precsim Y \ \&\ Y \precsim X$.
-It is an equivalence relation, because it is symmetric:~$X\sim Y$ iff $Y\sim X$, reflexive (which is A1 of \cite{LY} but again we get it for free) and transitive.
+1ex {\bf Definition (reversible accessibility, $\sim$)}: We say state $Y$ is {\em reversibly accessible} from $X$, and write $X \sim Y$, if $X\precsim Y \ \&\ Y \precsim X$.
+1ex It is an equivalence relation, because it is symmetric:~$X\sim Y$ iff $Y\sim X$, reflexive (which is A1 of \cite{LY} but again we get it for free) and transitive.